 If the module is not available, please refer to your distribution's documentation on how to install it.
+This module, along with the vconfig binary which is also required by the script, is generally supplied by the vlan package.

 To enable this driver, use 802.1Q as the Virtual Network Manager driver parameter when the hosts are created with the onehost command: